ibm-cloud-docs/vpc/vpn-client-to-site-securing-environment.md

 {{site.data.keyword.attribute-definition-list}}

-# Securing your environment with VPN server (Beta)
+# Securing your environment with VPN server
 {: #client-to-site-vpn-securing-environment}

-Client VPN for VPC is available to all IBM Cloud users.
-After the Beta period ends, you will be given a time period to migrate your VPN servers to the standard pricing plan to avoid disruption of service.
-{: beta}

 A client-to-site VPN server can help you secure your environment and meet compliance requirements.
 {: shortdesc}